JustHarsh/Drug_Discovery-COVID-19/README.md

 **TLDR:** I failed MANY times before achieving some meaningful results.

 # About Me
-My name is Harsh Darji and I am from India.
-I've been interseted in AI since 3 years.
-I am completley self-taught.
-I went on YouTube and some courses online and learned about all this.
-I decided to work on this project because I saw my country's detoriating condition due to the Novel Corona Virus.
-I love helping people and I thought that this was the perfect opportunity for me to contribute to the community.
+My name is **Harsh Darji** and I am from India.
+I've been **interseted in AI since 3 years**.
+I am **completley self-taught**.
+I went on YouTube and some courses online and learned about all this. **I decided to work on this project because I saw my country's detoriating condition due to the Novel Corona Virus.** I love helping people and I thought that this was the perfect opportunity for me to contribute to the community.

 You can contact me at harshdarji750@gmail.com to have a little chat about the project.